-The Company's objective is to maintain a cost-effective capital structure that supports its long-term growth strategy and maximizes operating flexibility.
+The Company's objective is to maintain a robust, cost-effective capital structure that ensure resilience, supports its long-term growth strategy, and maximizes operating flexibility.
 In allocating capital to investments to support its earnings goals, the Company establishes internal hurdle return rates for capital initiatives.
 Capital projects are generally financed with internal cash flows and senior debt where required.

-The Company typically uses leverage in its capital structure to reduce the cost of capital.
-The Company's goal is to maintain its primary credit ratios and leverage at levels that are designed to provide continued access to investment-grade credit pricing and terms.
-The Company measures its credit profile using a number of metrics, some of which are non-IFRS measures, primarily cash and cash equivalents, less long-term debt and bank indebtedness ("net cash (debt)") to earnings before interest, income taxes, depreciation, amortization, restructuring and other related costs ("EBITDA").
+The Company uses leverage in its capital structure to reduce the cost of capital.
+The Company's goal is to maintain its primary credit ratios at levels that are designed to provide continued access to investment-grade credit pricing and terms.
+The Company measures its credit profile using a number of metrics, some of which are non-IFRS measures, primarily cash and cash equivalents, less long-term debt and bank indebtedness ("Net Cash (Debt)") to earnings before interest, income taxes, depreciation, amortization, restructuring and other related costs ("EBITDA").

-The Company's revolving term facility is subject to certain financial covenants.
-As at December 31, 2017, the Company was in compliance with all of these covenants.
+The Company's revolving credit facilities are subject to certain financial covenants.
+As at December 31, 2018, the Company was in compliance with all of these covenants.